Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Preliminaries on Nichols algebras

 and the new Cartan matrix is hence

-Even though this Cartan matrix is of standard type $A_3$, the root system has one additional root.
-The following figure shows the hyperplane arrangement of the root system in $\mathbb{R}^3$ in a projective picture:
+Even though this particular Cartan matrix is of type $A_3$, the root system has one root more than the root system $A_3$.
+In the following figure we show the hyperplane arrangement of the root system in an affine resp.~projective picture:

-Each of the seven lines corresponds to the hyperplane orthogonal to a root.
+Each of the seven projective lines corresponds to the hyperplane through the origin orthogonal to one root.
 Each triangle is a Weyl chamber with the three adjacent hyperplanes corresponding to the three simple roots.
-Equilateral triangles (white) correspond to the Cartan matrix I and right triangles (grey) to the Cartan matrix II.
+Equilateral triangles (white) correspond to the Cartan matrix I and right triangles (grey) to the Cartan matrix~II. \end{ese}

+We now introduce some more properties of roots in a root system associated to a braiding matrix $(q_{ij})$, which are relevant to this article.